thomashoneyman/real-world-pact/03-charkha-lending/contracts/README.md

 # Contracts

-This directory holds the Charkha smart contracts and the [full protocol tests](./test.repl).
+This directory holds the Charkha smart contracts, the [protocol unit tests](./test.repl), and the [protocol formal verification](./verify.repl).

 I recommend reading through the contracts in the same order they are described [in the Charkha guide](../guide/), which is to say in the following order: